 “When he asked to marry me, I had no other options, so I agreed right away,” she recalls.
-Rima* had never met him before.
+Huda had never met him before.
 She was 15.

-Now, as a 19-year-old wife and mother, Rima is determined to continue her education not only for herself but for her four-year-old daughter, Evana*.
+Now, as a 19-year-old wife and mother, Huda is determined to continue her education not only for herself but for her four-year-old daughter, Lana.

 The United Nations reports that early marriage at a global level is on the decline.
 However, the Syrian crisis has sparked displacement, instability, and poverty – all of which are contributing to an alarming increase in the rate of early marriages.
 Today, one in every three marriages between Syrian refugees in Jordan involve a child under the age of 18.